liclac/liclac.eu/content/bee-movie.md

 Hold it.
 Let's just stop for a second.
 Hold it.

-l'm sorry. l'm sorry, everyone.
+I'm sorry.
+I'm sorry, everyone.
 Can we stop here?

-l'm not making a major life decision
+I'm not making a major life decision
 during a production number!

 All right.
 Take ten, everybody.
 Wrap it up, guys.

-l had virtually no rehearsal for that.
+I had virtually no rehearsal for that.